AriFordsham/GHCWiki/commentary.md

   - [ExternalCore](external-core): Describes the process of bringing External Core up to speed.
 Once finished, this will simply describe what External Core is, and how it works.
   - [HaddockComments](haddock-comments): Some notes about how the Haddock comment support is implemented.
   - [ExplicitCallStack](explicit-call-stack): Notes about maintaining an explicit call stack, to support error attribution and profiling.
-  - [DynamicLinking](dynamic-linking): Notes about shared libraries and dynamic linking

 - The Runtime System